Young Elk

-Young Elk (1770–1795) was a chief of the Omaha tribe.
+Young Elk (c.
+1770–1795) was a chief of the Omaha tribe.

 The Diary of Hosea Stout describes him as the son of Big Elk, and says that he was involved in peace negotiations with a group of Mormons regarding return of six stolen horses.

 It is not clear whether Young Elk and Standing Elk, a son of Big Elk, are the same person.